andresima0/WebLed/README.md

 1. Set up the Arduino IDE environment for ESP32 board connection, installing the necessary packages and libraries.

-2. Implement and run the provided code from this repository, in https://github.com/andresima0/WebLed/blob/main/webLed/webLed.ino.
+2. Implement and run the provided code from https://github.com/andresima0/WebLed/blob/main/webLed/webLed.ino.
 Don't forget to change lines 6 and 7 by replacing them with your Wi-Fi network name (SSID) and your Wi-Fi network password.

 <p align="center">
   <img src= https://github.com/andresima0/Help-ESP32/assets/111400782/18059e0c-c769-4a25-9f97-217408705f22) alt="webLedSsidPassword" width = "400">